How do cats come to be in your care?

 How can volunteers help these animals?

 The main way people can help our farm animals is by sponsoring them.
 A number of our animals are cared for in this way.
-We do take on volunteers for the farm but it is hard, messy work and isn't for everyone!
+We do take on volunteers for the farm, but this needs to be people who can commit to regular hours and days.
+It is hard, messy work and isn’t for everyone!

 Do these animals live in groups?